 Kodak is applying its materials science expertise, which has its roots in film manufacturing, to new applications ranging from touch sensors to 3D printing and beyond.
 Its licensing program leans into the brands’ heritage in photography and film, but it’s also widening its focus into cat-egories that are meaningful for the consumer.

 “We’re looking for strong, long relationships,” says Clara Fort, vice president, global brand licensing, Eastman Kodak Company.
 “We’re not looking for any-thing opportunistic.
-We are looking for partners that are going to go the extra mile and bring their expertise to the brand portfolio.”
+We are looking for partners that are going to go the

 Kodak collaborated with Adesso for computer and office related accessories, which has seen an uptick in sales during the pandemic when people’s homes suddenly turned into offices.

 “The ring lights were huge,” says Fort.
 “They’re not just for social media.
 Half of their customers use it for video conferences and online meetings – not just for content creation.
 We also had very good performance on home projectors and instant printers.
 People were looking for new ways of keeping busy while staying at home, so they’re playing a movie at home and having parties outside.
 There’s been a surge in crafting and scrapbooking, and so that went very well.
 Projector sales increased by 500 percent in the first quarter versus last year.”

 Kodak is also in the smart home category.
 Its line of baby monitors and security cameras performed well in 2020, and saw an increase in sales last year as more people stayed home.
 “Parents had to work from home,” says Fort.
 “They have to look and know what the kids are doing in the room next door.”